 Syntax Description cluster-id Cluster ID of this router acting as a route reflector; maximum of 4 bytes.
-The ID can be specified in dotted or decimal format. -------------------- ------------ ---

-Command Default The local router ID of the route reflector is used as the cluster ID when no ID is specified or when the no form of this command is entered.

-Command History Release Modification 11.0 This command was introduced.
+The ID can be specified in dotted or decimal format.
+Defaults ID of the route reflector is used as the cluster ID when no ID is specified or when the command is entered.
+Command Modes Router configura ition Command History Release Modification - 11.0 This command was introduced.
 12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.
 12.2SX This command is supported in the Cisco IOS Release 12.2SX train.
 Support in a specific 12.2SX release of this train depends on your feature set, platform, and platform hardware.

-Together, a route reflector and its clients form a cluster.
-When a single route reflector is deployed in a cluster, the cluster is identified by the router ID of the route reflector.

-The bgp cluster-id command is used to assign a cluster ID to a route reflector when the cluster has one or more route reflectors.
-Multiple route reflectors are deployed in a cluster to increase redundancy and avoid a single point of failure.
+Usage Guidelines cluster, the cluster The bgp cluster or more route ref e reflector and its clients form a cluster .
+When a single route reflector is deployed in a er is identified by the router ID of the route reflector. id command is used to assign a cluster ID to a route reflector when the cluster has one flectors.
+Multiple route reflectors are deployed in a cluster to increase redundancy and int of failure.
 When multiple route reflectors are configured in a cluster, the same cluster ID is assigned to all route reflectors.
-This allows all route reflectors in the cluster to recognize updates from peers in the same cluster and reduces the number of updates that need to be stored in BGP routing tables.

-Note All route reflectors must maintain stable sessions between all peers in the cluster.
-If stable sessions cannot be maintained, then overlay route reflector clusters should be used instead (route reflectors with different cluster IDs).
+This allows all route reflectors in the cluster to recognize updates same cluster and reduces the number of updates that need to be stored in BGP routing Note All route reflectors must maintain stable sessions between all peers in the cluster.
+If stable session cannot be maintained, then overlay route reflector clusters should be used instead (route reflectors different cluster IDs).

-Examples In the following example, the local router is one of the route reflectors serving the cluster.
+In the following example, the local router is one of the route reflectors serving the cluster.
 It is configured with the cluster ID to identify the cluster.

-Router(config-router)# neighbor 192.168.70.24 route-reflector-client bgp confederation identifier
+Router(config)# router bgp 50000 Router(config-router)# neighbor 192.168.70.24 route-reflector-client Router(config-router)# bgp cluster-id 10.0.1.2 bgp confederation identifier

-Router(config-router) # bgp cluster-id 10.0.1.2